dxatscale/sfpowerscripts/concepts/orchestrator/prepare.md

 ## I get the benefits of using Scratch Org, Why should I be building a pool of Scratch Orgs?

-As you add more and more features into your Salesforce Org, you cannot avoid adding third party managed packages and also your own repository will be growing.
-The time taken to spin up the scratch org will be increasing day by day, hence the need to prepare a pool of scratch org's with your managed packages along with metadata in your repository.
+As you try to automate more kf your business process in  Salesforce, you cannot avoid adding third party managed packages, along with further config/code added to your repo.
+The time taken to spin up a just in time scratch org would increase and the value of having quick feedback dimnishes, hence the need to prepare a pool of scratch org's with your managed packages along with metadata/code in your repository earlier, so you do not waste time recreating the org duing a PR check process.

 ## How is different from the upcoming snaphsot feature?